Nick Markakis: 2008–2010

 Markakis began the season as the team's #3 hitter and starting right fielder.
 He played well early in the year, but as the season went into the summer months, Orioles manager Dave Trembley opted to move him into the #2 hole, placing Melvin Mora behind him.

 Markakis finished the season in the top 10 in the American League in batting average, OBP, OPS, games played, runs, hits, doubles, bases on balls, *OPS+, and RC (runs created).
 He also led the league in times on base.
 He raised his batting average to .306, slugged 20 home runs, hit 48 doubles (third in the major leagues), recorded 87 RBIs, scored 106 runs and stole 10 bases on the season in 157 games.
 He also had another stellar year in right field, notching 17 assists, which led the majors.

 Markakis signed a six-year, $66.1 million extension through 2014 on January 22, 2009.
-Markakis has also been honored with his very own shirt this season called "Nick the Stick, Camden's Finest."
+Markakis was also honored with a commemorative shirt that season, called "Nick the Stick, Camden's Finest."
 He finished the 2009 season with a .293 average, 18 home runs, 45 doubles (seventh in the majors), 101 RBIs, 94 runs, and six stolen bases, in addition to being fourth in the majors with 14 outfield assists.

 Markakis had a stellar 2010 season with the Orioles, finishing with a .297 average, recording 45 doubles (fifth in the majors), 12 home runs, 60 RBIs, 79 runs and seven stolen bases in 160 games.